"There are only two industries that call their customers 'users' - illegal drugs and software." - Edward Tufte

 Getting your own universal ID is the easy part, next is understanding the idea that you should have the power to turn on and off access to your data.

-This technology has been in development for years and has been referred to as PC2 or Web 3.0:
+This technology has been in development for years.

 Ultimately the infrastructure that will produce an era of Social Media 2.0 will be developed by combining DID + decentralized storage + peer-to-peer communication.